What are you waiting for, take time off anyway! I finally had to get to this place in my mind this week, more specifically, today.

 So I have now convinced myself that I need to take time off anyway.
 It won’t be a waste.
 My mental health is worth it.
 And part of me creating my Legendary Life is unplugging, taking time away, recharging myself so I can come back and be even more creative.
 So take that, villain! 👊

 If you have been convincing yourself that you don’t need to take time off, even though your body and your brain are telling you you need a little time away, listen to yourself, your true self, and not your inner villain.
 Take breaks.
 Take time away.
 Get some fresh air.
 Recharge.
 Reconnect.
-That is a huge part in creating and living your Legendary Life.
+That is a huge part of creating and living your Legendary Life.